 Follow these helpful tips to ensure your grilled asparagus are perfect every time!
 Making sure the grill is clean, trimming the asparagus, and using the right cooking time are all great ways to make sure you have the best-grilled asparagus!

 - Clean grill.
 Make sure to clean your grill before you place the asparagus on.

 - Thick stalks.
 Bundles come in a variety of sizes.
-Aim for thicker stalks that way they’ll stay crispier and withstand the heat.
+Aim for thicker stalks that way they will stay crispier and withstand the heat.
 You’ll also have less of a chance they’ll fall through the grate.

 - Assembling.
 Place them down horizontally and crosswise against the grate.

 - Foil.
-If you’re afraid of losing thinner stalks to the BBQ black hole, use a foil packet.
-Place the asparagus (and really any other veggies you’d like) toss them in oil, and sprinkle with salt and pepper.
+If you’re afraid of losing thinner stalks to the BBQ black hole, use a foil packet made out of aluminum foil or a grill basket.
+Place the thick asparagus spears (and really any other veggies you would like) toss them in oil, and sprinkle with salt and pepper.

 - Cooking time.
 How long to grill asparagus will depend on your grill, how many you are grilling, and how thick they are.
 A general rule of thumb is about 10 minutes, flipping once, or until they’re tender yet crispy.

 If you would prefer to make roasted asparagus in the oven instead of on the grill, simply prepare and season as directed, then bake on a baking sheet at 400°F for 10 to 12 minutes.

 We love to grill our asparagus for that delicious smoky flavor and ease!
 It is super easy to grill and make as a side dish, add to other meals, or dip it in a delicious sauce.
 All these combinations and variations are easy to do!